spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-consistency-6.md

     - With this method, goalies peak around the age of 27.
     - This agrees with <a href="https://hockeyviz.com/txt/age22">some</a> past research.
     - This disagrees with <a href="https://hockey-graphs.com/2014/03/21/how-well-do-goalies-age-a-look-at-a-goalie-aging-curve/">other</a> past research.
+    - There is well documented survivorship bias with this method.
 </p>
 <p>
 Let's revisit the unintuive plot comparing pAdjSV% over goalie careers, grouped by career length.
 This time, we'll plot the average age of goalies in each group as they face shots over their career.